TheLongSentance/chatbot_conversation/README.md

 {
     "author": "Brian Sentance",
-    "conversation_seed": "I think Roger Federer is the GOAT!", "rounds": 2,
+    "conversation_seed": "I think Roger Federer is the GOAT!", "rounds": 4,
-    "shared_prefix": "You are about to take part in a conversation...", "first_round_postfix": "This is the first round of the conversation...", "last_round_postfix": "This is now the last round of the conversation...", "bots": [
+    "core_prompt": "You are about to take part in a conversation...", "moderator_messages_opt": [
+        {
+            "round_number": 1,
+            "content": "Please introduce yourselves and share...",
+            "display_opt": false
+        },
+        {
+            "round_number": 4,
+            "content": "We're now in the final round...", "display_opt": true
+        }
+    ],
+    "bots": [
         {
             "bot_name": "RogerFan",